John-Fries-J/John-Fries-J/README.md

 </a>

 ## About Me
 ### I'm a jack of all trades poking my hand in all areas and trying to learn skill sets in multiple areas.
-My main programing language is Java Script but I've learnt a few other languages and I'm always looking to know more!
+My main programing language is Java Script and HTML but I've learnt a few other languages and I'm always looking to know more!